 Ok, but how to get that money?

 How to claim flight compensation?

 First things first, to get the compensation, you should ask for it.
-If you do nothing.
-If you don’t file a compensation claim.
-Then you’ll get nothing.
-Airlines know that most of travellers aren’t informed about their rights, and they’ll do nothing.
+If you do nothing, if you don’t file a compensation claim -- then you’ll get nothing.
+Airlines know that.
+They know that most of travellers aren’t informed about their rights, and they’ll do nothing.

 And that’s it.
 We’ll do the rest.

-We work under a no win, no fee agreement.
-It will cost you nothing, if we're unable to collect your compensation for some reason.
-No win, no fees.
+Later you’ll tell us your bank account details and we’ll make the transfer.
+We are a no win, no fee flight compensation agency.
+We work under a no win, no fee agreement -- it will cost you nothing, if we're unable to collect your compensation for some reason.
 If we are successful, however, we’ll take €25 + 25% of the amount of the compensation and transfer you the rest.

 Let’s work together?